 The transmission will automatically downshift as needed to climb most hills.
 If the hill is long or very steep, however, you may need to manually shift to a lower gear to keep the transmission from repeatedly upshifting and downshifting.
+Select the lowest adequate gear range for the duration of the incline.
 See your chassis operating guide for more information.